ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/tooling-check.md

 ## Setup check

-✅ First, let's check that you have installed all the required tools.
+✅ First, let's check that you have installed all the tools listed in the previous section.

 ❗ The first two commands *must* return version `0.8.x`